ARM-software/acle/main/acle.md

 This has implications for the result of operations which would result in rounding had the operation taken place in a native 16-bit type.
-As software may rely on this behaviour for correctness, arithmetic operations on `__fp16` are defined to promote even when the Armv8.2-A fp16 extension is available.
+As software may rely on this behavior for correctness, arithmetic operations on `__fp16` are defined to promote even when the Armv8.2-A fp16 extension is available.